TylerJang27/CardGame_cs308/doc/progress4/final_assignments.md

 PROFESSOR DUVALL NOTED THAT THIS IS NOT REQUIRED UNLESS YOU HAVE A C OR WORSE GRADE ESTIMATE.

-- Documentation
+- Documentation (individually in analysis_NETID and then merge request to master but don't accept)
 - [Team Project Report](https://docs.google.com/forms/d/e/1FAIpQLSeIdx4Mv9p8JrRcdvnA-35rN0PKvFAise88b5Am_n2Cyer6qA/viewform)
-- Game per person (see Example Games)
+- Game per person (see Example Games) (in your portfolio in analysis_NETID)
-- Design Review (04_final/ANALYSIS.md)
+- Design Review (04_final/ANALYSIS.md) (in your portfolio in analysis_NETID)
-- Code Masterpiece
+- Code Masterpiece (in your portfolio in analysis_NETID)

 ### Live Demo